 On 29 July 2014, negotiations with ENI were successfully concluded to terminate the long-term "take or pay" contract for the supply of gas.
 The outcome of the negotiations led to the resolution of the long-term contract and, to replace the current gas supply, simultaneous execution of short-term contracts (up to 31 December 2014) at the same conditions as those provided by the current contracts.
-In addition, the agreement provides for the return of the guarantees given by the shareholders of CIR and Verbund for the Library contract and the provision of first demand bank guarantees to ENI for the supply of gas until for the Libyan contract and the provision of first demand bank guarantees to ENI for the supply of gas until 31 December 2014.
+In addition, the agreement provides for the return of the guarantees given by the shareholders of CIR and Verbund for the Libyan contract and the provision of first demand bank guarantees to ENI for the supply of gas until 31 December 2014.